sumkincpp/claude-code-docker/README.md

 **Why?**

-- It doesn't mess with your local environment
+- It doesn't mess with your local environment (Node.js, Python)
-- It allows you to run Claude Code in a consistent environment
+- It allows you to run Claude Code in a isolated and consistent environment
-- You can run it for different apps with different dependencies
+- You can run it for different apps(each app in its own folder) without conflicts

 ## Requirements